 - Students should become familiar with the wide variety of academic resources on campus.

-- All students should to connect with various members of the Bentley community (faculty, staff and student leaders).
+- All students should try to connect with various members of the Bentley community (faculty, staff and student leaders).

 - Working with advisors, faculty, staff and parents, students should create and continually clarify personal and professional goals.